Introduction to the Student Loan Process

 Alternative or Private Loans

 Sometimes federal student and parent loans are not enough to cover all educational expenses.
-For this reason, students may consider applying for a private, alternative loan, that may be used as a supplemental resource for paying college costs.
-Alternative Loans are unlike Stafford or PLUS loans, for they require a separate application, a credit check, and may require a co-signor if you have less than two years of good credit history.
+For this reason, students may consider applying for a private, alternative loan that may be used as a supplemental resource for paying college costs.
+Alternative Loans are unlike Stafford loans, for they require a separate application, a credit check, and may require a co-signor if you have less than two years of good credit history.
 Apply online to find out instantly whether you are eligible or if you need a co-signor.
-If you are unable to apply online, contact the Rockhurst University Financial Aid Office for a paper application.
+Please note that Title IV funds may have more favorable terms.
+You are encouraged to avoid borrowing private loans unless absolutely necessary and to exhaust all federal and state financial aid funding sources before borrowing private education loans.

 Student Loan Counseling

-New Rockhurst University students must complete Student Loan Entrance Counseling before you are considered for student loans.
+New Rockhurst University students must complete Student Loan Entrance Counseling before any student loan can be disbursed.
 You must complete the online Entrance Counseling as a Student Borrower.
 After you complete Loan Counseling, we will receive confirmation via e-mail.

 Perkins loan funds are limited.
 If you have been awarded a Perkins loan, you must complete Perkins Loan Entrance Counseling.
-A Perkins Loan Promissory Note will be completed on campus.
+A Perkins Loan Promissory Note will be completed on campus in the financial aid office.

 If you are graduating from Rockhurst University with student loan debt, you need to complete Student Loan Exit Counseling.